AMITYEFET/Find-Flix/README.md

 ➖ *Underline Links* - Add an underline to all links to make them easier to identify.
 # 👀 Advanced Settings
 ⚠️ **Advanced settings may be experimental and may be removed/changed without prior notice.**

-⌨️ *Custom Font* - Upload your own font file (.ttf, .otf, .woff).
-This feature may affect the app's design.
-Note: Some fonts may not support all languages.

 🔑 *Gemini API Key* - Required to use the AI summary feature.
 You can get a free key from Google AI Studio.
 (Experimental)
 # 🔥 Change-Log